chris86tian/URL-Webhook-Clipper/README.md

 - 🔹 **Automate AI task creation** in **ClickUp, Slack, or Trello**.
 - 🔹 **Send invoices & documents** to **DATEV, QuickBooks, or Google Drive**.
 - 🔹 **Auto-save research links** in **Notion, Airtable, or Google Sheets**.
+- 🔹 **Send phone numbers directly to your smartphone** – Select a phone number and send it to your smartphone.

 ---